eAdded/FireJS/README.md

 # FireJS
- Highly customizable no config react static site generator built on the principles of gatsby, nextjs and create-react-app.
+ Highly customizable no config react static site generator built on the principles of Gatsby, NextJs and create-react-app.

 ## Features